-Especially for those with digestive issues, feasting during the holidays can be a huge source of discomfort.
+Feasting during the holidays can be a huge source of discomfort for many, especially for those with digestive issues.

 Cookies, gluten, candy, fudge, heavy dishes with red meats and sauces, eggnog, fried latkes, creamy potatoes, cheese plate after cheese plate…